mrhamedani/LLM-Agents/README.md

 -  Database on ChromaDB & SemanticCache on Faiss
 -  SemanticCache(RAG) --> def (init, retrieve ,store) & class (semantic_cache)
 -  SemanticCache(RAG) --> thresold Semantic distance

+**6_RAG_langchain**
+In this code, we try to use the langchain library with the approach of using RAG.Important topics:
+- using langchain --> TextSplitter & embeddings & HuggingFacePipeline & Chroma & RetrievalQA
+- ushng langchain  LCEL Architecture
+- T5 & dolly-v2-3b models

 ـ